 View what’s happening in our borough this Black History Month.

 Black Pound Day takes place on the first Saturday of every month to drive the growth of the UK black economy.
 The day encourages all communities to replace their usual purchases with products from their local black-owned businesses and is a great way to act and support your black neighbours.

 Learn more about the black residents who live, work and study in the Borough.

 Orleans House Gallery

-Make sure you are following Richmond Libraries on Twitter @RichmondLibs as it will be sharing #blackstoriesmatter throughout October, recommending reads for all ages and highlighting diverse publishers.
+Make sure you are following Richmond libraries on Twitter @RichmondLibs as it will be sharing #blackstoriesmatter throughout October, showcasing poetry and recommending Black History Month reads for all ages.

 The Library Blog

 The Richmond Library Blog will include resources celebrating influential black Richmond residents and providing an accessible way to engage with black history.

 The Eel Pie Museum